 Applicants should have a doctorate or equivalent degree.
 The program is open to all regardless of citizenship, but it does not support work toward the completion of a degree.
-Salaries are usually based on the salary in effect at the Scholar’s home institution, but are capped based on the maximum salary paid to Princeton faculty.
+Salaries are based on the salary in effect at the Scholar’s home institution.
 Scholars from academic institutions normally receive up to one-half their academic-year salaries from their home institutions for the appointment period.
 A supplement may be paid to Scholars who teach a course.

 Visiting Research Scholars must be employed at an institution other than Princeton during their visit.
 Applicants who do not have a home institution from which to visit should refer to CHW advertisements for Post-doctoral Research Associates, defined as those within three years of receipt of the PhD or equivalent degree, and Associate Research Scholars, defined as those who received a PhD or equivalent degree more than three years ago.

 Applicants are evaluated on the basis of (1) the quality of their achievements in their field of specialization and their ability to benefit from the activities of CHW; (2) the significance of their proposed contribution to CHW’s mission; and (3) the contribution they are likely to make to research in the future.

 To apply, please submit online a cover letter, a CV, a research paper, book chapter, or a dissertation chapter; a statement of no more than 1,500 words describing how you plan to use your time at Princeton; and a confidential statement indicating your current 12-month salary and what sources of financial support you are likely to have during your visit via: https://jobs.princeton.edu.

 Search for "Visiting Research Scholar-Center for Health and Wellbeing," requisition number 1400692.

 The deadline for submission is December 15, 2014.
 Applicants will be notified of the outcome of their applications in March 2015.